 Smoking, drinking alcohol, and using drugs can harm an unborn baby.
-If you get pregnant, it is important to stop using these substances right away.
+If you get pregnant, it is important to stop using or cut down if you can.
 If you need help, talk to a nurse at your local health centre.

-Cigarette smoke makes it harder for unborn babies to breathe and grow properly, and increases the risk of miscarriage.
-Quit smoking and avoid people who smoke, so your baby can:
+Cigarette smoke makes it harder for unborn babies to grow properly, and increases the risk of miscarriage.
+You can try to cut down or quit smoking, and try to avoid people who smoke around you, so the baby can:

 - Be born at the right time—not too early